Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions: Energy-efficient ML

 \subsubsection{Use cases and applications}

-In 6G networks, ubiquitous ML algorithms are essential for providing efficient and personalized intelligent services.
+In 6G networks, ubiquitous intelligence is key for providing efficient and personalized services.
 However, this poses a challenge in terms of data management and EC~\cite{liu2020federated}.
-Indeed, EC can increase considerably unless energy-efficient approaches are used, as shown in~\cite{abrol2016power}.
-Thus, there is an urgent need for more lightweight, flexible, and adaptive solutions with respect to environmental dynamics to minimize the EC of practical networks~\cite{lopez2021survey}.
-This has motivated the adoption of DRL for solving a variety of wireless communication problems \cite{guo2022energy}.
-Specifically, DRL has emerged as a potential tool to pave the way for data-driven optimization in new-generation systems~\cite{lopez2021survey}.
+Indeed, EC can increase considerably unless energy-efficient approaches are used \cite{abrol2016power}.
+Thus, there is a pressing need for developing lightweight, flexible, and adaptive solutions that effectively tame the dynamics of the environment and minimize EC in practical IoT networks~\cite{lopez2021survey}.
+This has motivated the adoption of DRL for solving a variety of wireless communication problems \cite{guo2022energy}, making it a valuable tool for data-driven optimization in new-generation systems~\cite{lopez2021survey}.

-Using ML models for forecasting network environment can help DRL algorithms converge faster to optimal operational policies, resulting in faster adaptation to changing conditions and potentially improving energy efficiency in network operations\cite{lopez2021survey}.
-The better understanding of network consumption that can be achieved through ML models can also help to make more informed decisions regarding network trade-offs, such as balancing performance and EE.